In-House vs Outsourced Bookkeeping: Which Is Best For Your Business?

 As with other business processes, there are pros and cons in hiring outsourced bookkeeping services and employing an in-house bookkeeper.
 If you’re trying to find out which option will work best for your business, this article will help you arrive at an informed decision about In-House vs Outsourced Bookkeeping.

 When hiring a bookkeeper and accountant, you’ll be looking at experience and a proven record of performance from other firms.
 You’ll also need to check for other qualifications and their background.

 At the onset, the screening process sounds easy.
 Unfortunately, you’ll realize that it’s not, especially if you don’t have bookkeeping and accounting knowledge.
 If you only have the faintest idea about what this business process involves, you might end up not hiring the best candidate for the job.
 Granting that you managed to hire the best, this new employee might not be able to provide the kind of service your business requires.

 Opting for an outsourced bookkeeping service allows you to have access to professionals.
-These companies operate in strict standards, and employees are continuously trained and upskilled.
+These companies operate in strict standards, and the best employees are continuously trained and upskilled.
 In addition, third-party bookkeepers will have access to the latest financial software technologies so you won’t have problems choosing one who’s adept at using the software your business operates on.

 In-House vs Outsourced Bookkeeping: Fraud Prevention

 There are specific set of internal controls that every bookkeeper and accountant must follow to ensure that the financial process and reporting are accurate and timely.
 These review and auditing processes also aim to reduce the risk of fraud and help keep all your business finances in order.

 Despite these quality checks, though, there are horror stories about accountants colluding with bookkeepers to divert huge amounts of money to their bank accounts.
 Simply put, the risk of fraud is extremely high when hiring in-house employees to handle your finances.